A chart by any other name…

 Financial Statement Analysis

 Use a cascade chart to show the income statement or statement of cash flows.
 Include data rows to compare to previous results.
+This is one of the charts featured in 10 Finance Charts, a guide to presenting financial results and insights.

 Income Statement Cascade (Build Down Cascade with Data Rows)